New Zealand Federation of Labour (1909)

 The New Zealand Federation of Labour, also known as The Red Federation and The United Federation of Labour, was a New Zealand federation of syndicalist trade unions which was formalised in 1909.
-The federation is best known for its involvement in the nation-wide Great Strike of 1913 which almost brought New Zealand's economy to a halt.
+The federation is best known for its involvement in the nationwide Great Strike of 1913 which almost brought New Zealand's economy to a halt.
 The Federation's members were often referred to as 'Red Feds'.

-Origin
+History

 The federation was originally formed as the New Zealand Federation of Miners in 1908 after a strike of coal miners in Greymouth.
 The strike was largely in opposition to an arbitration act by government which meant that industrial disputes had to be settled in a special court.
 In 1909 the federation was renamed to the New Zealand Federation of Labour.
-The Federation was inspired by American union federations including the Industrial Workers of the World.
+The Federation was inspired by American union federations including the Industrial Workers of the World, which were often called the "Wobblies" in New Zealand.

+The Waihi Trade Union of Workers was involved with the Federation.
+The Federation helped support the 1912 Waihi Miners Strike.
+Member unions donated to the strikers, and some others temporarily walked away from their jobs in solidarity.
+Towards the end of the strike, some of the more-radical workers had joined under the IWW banner and the Federation lost some control over the strike.

 Prominent leaders included Bob Semple who in 1935 became Minister of Public Works with the first Labour Government.